hannahbethke/Cocktail-Hour/README.md

 - As a user, I should be able to type in a cocktail name and return a recipe with ingredients and instructions.

-- As a user, I should be able to search for a cocktail by ingredient name and return a list of cocktails.
+- As a user, I should be able to type in an ingredient and return a list of cocktails containing that ingredient.

-    - I should also be able to click on each cocktail name in the list and return a recipe with ingredients and instructions.
+    - I should also be able to click on each cocktail in the list and return a recipe with ingredients and instructions.

-- As a user, I would like to see an image associate with each cocktail.
+- As a user, I would like to see an image associated with each cocktail.

 # Technologies Used